User Admin allows you to give people different access levels to your netAdventist website.

 - Select the Add New User button at the top right.

 - Enter First name, Last name and Email.
 These are the only fields that are required.
 You can fill in the other info and change the language using the dropdown options.

 - Scroll to the bottom of the page to select the user access group.
 There are three default access levels.
 Members, Publishers, and Site Admins.
 These three access levels are hierarchical, meaning: Those users with site admin level access have access also to publishers and member access items and those users having publisher level access will have access to member access items.
+Note: More info about the access levels of these three groups can be found in the User access groups index.
+See the Custom User Access Levels training video for further instructions if needed.
 Select an Access group for your user.
 Other optional fields may appear.